huangli712/Flink/docs/src/guide/s_function.md

-# Special Functions

-Provide some subroutines to calculate the special functions.
+It provides some subroutines to calculate the special functions.

 ## Type